Kinabatangan River

-The Kinabatangan River (Sungai Kinabatangan) is a river in Sandakan Division, in northeastern Sabah, Malaysia.
+The Kinabatangan River (Sungai Kinabatangan) is a river in Sandakan Division, in eastern Sabah, Malaysia.
 It is the second longest river in Malaysia, with a length of 560 km from its headwaters in the mountains of southwest Sabah to its outlet at the Sulu Sea, east of Sandakan.
 The area is known for its high biodiversity, including its limestone caves at Gomantong Hill, dryland dipterocarp forests, riverine forest, freshwater swamp forest, oxbow lakes, and salty mangrove swamps near the coast.

+Tributaries

+The main tributaries from the mouth:

 Etymology and history

 With the early Chinese traders' settlement around the river mouth area, the name Kina Batañgan was used by the indigenous people of the area for the river, with the word Kina being a reference by the indigenous Dusun for the Chinese people.
 The Orang Sungai traditionally lived along the river banks and were of mixed ancestry, including Dusun, Suluk, Bugis, Bajau as well the Chinese.
 The earliest Chinese traders settlement on the banks of the Kinabatangan River had been established since the 7th century, where they traded in edible-nest swiftlet, beeswax, rattan and ivory.
 In the 15th century, a sister of the Chinese Kinabatangan settlement leader married the sultan of Brunei.
 During the British North Borneo era, the river served as the route for goods and timber exports, navigable for steam launches as well for smaller boats.
 William Burgess Pryer attempted to establish a market at one location called Domingol along the river coast, but the plan did not flourish.